 If you are coming from overseas, you would fly into Managua Airport.
 From Managua, you would take a bus to Granada or organize a shuttle.

 If you are coming to Granada from the South of Nicaragua (Isla de Ometepe or San Juan Del Sur), you would take a bus to Rivas, then a bus from Rivas to Granada.
 If you are coming from Costa Rica you can get a bus directly to Granada from the border.

-Once in Granada, most things are within walking distance, or you can easily catch public buses to surrounding areas, from example Laguna de Apoyo and Masaya.
-Alternatively you can organize a shuttle or get a taxi.
+Once in Granada, most things are within walking distance, or you can easily catch public buses to surrounding areas, for example Laguna de Apoyo and Masaya.
+Alternatively, you can organize a shuttle or get a taxi.